The Virginia divorce process can be confusing to navigate.

-- At least two copies of a Final Decree of Divorce;
+- At least two copies of a Final Decree of Divorce.

-- The Original Separation Agreement (as required under no-fault grounds);
+- The Original Separation Agreement (as required under no-fault grounds).

-- Proof of Service of the Bill of Complaint, or proof of waiver of service;
+- Proof of Service of the Bill of Complaint, or proof of waiver of service.

-- The original completed VS-4 Form
+- The original completed VS-4 Form.

-- A self addressed, stamped envelope (if proceeding without an attorney);
+- A self addressed, stamped envelope (if proceeding without an attorney).

-- An order for restoration of your former name (if you wish to change back to your last name before marriage);
+- An order for restoration of your former name (if you wish to change back to your last name before marriage).

 Option 2: Divorce by Deposition or Affidavit

-If you wish to avoid a formal hearing before a judge or commissioner, you also have the option in the Virginia divorce process of using a deposition or affidavit.
+If you instead wish to avoid a formal hearing before a judge or commissioner, you also have the option of using a deposition or affidavit.

 The process of divorce by affidavit is similar to a divorce by deposition.
 An affidavit is a sworn written statement that is used as evidence by a court.

 Step 6: The Result of your Divorce Proceeding

 The judge may rule orally at the end of your hearing, or the judge may take the matter under further advisement.

-Once the judge has signed the Final Decree of Divorce, your divorce is finalized and you will be mailed a certified copy of the Final Decree of Divorce from the court.
+Once the judge has signed the Final Decree of Divorce, the court will mail you a certified copy of the Final Decree of Divorce from the court.